Custom carrier

 ...

-Implementing needed functionality towards Uber Direct API
+Implementing functionality for the Uber Direct API

-• a valid Client ID (UBER_CLIENT_ID)
+UBER_CUSTOMER_ID)A valid Client ID (

-• a matching valud client secret (UBER_CLIENT_SECRET)
+UBER_CLIENT_ID)A matching client secret (

 > curl --location 'https://login.uber.com/oauth/v2/token' \